QuiltMC/rfcs/structure/0007-community-team.md

 #### Community Team

 All Community Team members are eligible to vote in polls, assuming they have been a member of the Community Team for at least two weeks and are not a Trainee Community Moderator.
-Trainees and Community Team members who have not held their role for at least two weeks are not voting members and should not be considered for internal votes.
+Trainees, as well as Community Team members who have not held their role for at least two weeks, are not voting members and should not be considered for internal votes.
 This is to ensure that all voters have had some time to get familiar with the community and how it's run, but non-voting members of the Community Team are always welcome to express their opinions and provide insight if they wish to.

 Additionally, any Community Team member who has not interacted in any Quilt community space for more than two weeks, internal or public, is considered inactive.
 Inactive members are not counted as a positive vote, negative vote, or